tnebooks/12th-physics/content.en/electrostatics/_index.md

 _E_ , the total torque on the dipole becomes zero.

-If the electric field is not uniform, then the force experienced by +_q_ is different from that experienced by –_q_.
+If the electric field is not uniform, then the force experienced by +q _ is different from that experienced by –q _.
 In addition to the torque, there will be net force acting on the dipole.
 This is shown in Figure 1.19.

 **E B_+q_**